streamx-hub/streamx-blueprints/GUIDELINES.md

     * Only edge services should read from outbox refs.
     * It's recommended to place all channel names used by a service into a Channels class as constants, making it easier to review the service's scope at a glance.

+* Channels
+    * Channel names should contain lowercase alphanumeric values and '-' to separate words

 * Incoming channels
     * If a service handles different types of incoming events in the same way, use a single incoming channel for all the events
     * If event types are processed differently, use separate incoming channels

 * Outgoing channels
     * If a service emits different types of events, and all downstream services are expected to handle them the same way, use a single outgoing channel